Are You Immune To Coronavirus If You've Had It & Recovered?

 "As we see larger numbers of people, then we will have a better understanding of the patients who show strong immunity and statistics reflecting that they are not getting the virus," said Dr. Nasseri in a follow-up interview with Refinery29.
 "I would say we have at least a couple more months before we have adequate data."

 To sum up: If you've had coronavirus in the past, it's likely you do have some immunity to it now.
-But it's not certain, so until we know more, everyone should still be following the CDC's guidelines for social distancing, wearing masks, and monitoring symptoms.
+But it's not certain, so until we know more, everyone should still be following guidelines for social-distancing, wearing masks, and monitoring symptoms.

 Advertisement